The Nobel Prize in Chemistry 2003

 During the past ten years, water channels have developed into a highly topical research field.
 The aquaporins have proved to be a large protein family.
 They exist in bacteria, plants and animals.
 In the human body alone, at least eleven different variants have been found.

 The function of these proteins has now been mapped in bacteria and in plants and animals, with focus on their physiological role.
-In humans, the water channels play an
+In humans, the water channels play an important role in, among other organs, the kidneys.

 The kidney is an ingenious apparatus for removing substances the body wishes to dispose of.
 In its windings (termed glomeruli), which function as a sieve, water, ions and other small molecules leave the blood as ‘primary’ urine.
 Over 24 hours, about 170 litres of primary urine is produced.
 Most of this is reabsorbed with a series of cunning mechanisms so that finally about one litre of urine a day leaves the body.